 Dane County EMS

-The Dane County Emergency Medical Services Division helps to coordinate, advise, and oversee local EMS programs within the County.
+The Dane County Emergency Medical Services (EMS) Division helps to coordinate, advise, and oversee local EMS programs within the County.
 Beginning in 1973, the division has cooperated with emergency medical professionals to deliver the best care to its citizens.
 The Dane County EMS organization is comprised of 25 different EMS services that utilize the 5 different hospitals located within the county.

 The Dane County Emergency Management system is not just limited to “lights and sirens” response.
 Emergency management in each department countywide involves the work a community does to prepare for, respond to, and recover from emergencies.
 This can be seen as the work to prevent / mitigate risks and hazards in their community, prepare for unavoidable risks and hazards, respond by organizing, coordinating, and supporting emergency response in their community, and assist their community with recovering from an emergency.